 If you are taking medications, please discuss these with Dr. Kenkel.
 Some medications may need to be held the morning of your surgery.
 Do not eat or drink anything.

 Do not wear contact lenses, hairpieces, hairpins, or jewelry.
 Do not bring personal valuables such as jewelry or cash.
 Wear loose comfortable clothing, preferably a button or zip up top (do not wear a top that has to be slipped on over your head), loose pants, and comfortable, slip-on shoes.
-Bring a scarf or hat with you to wear home.
+You may wish to bring a hat or scarf as well as some sunglasses to wear home.